604adrian/Emojification/README.md

 **A note for web deveopers**: In at least some browsers, certain HTML tags will change the spacing of the emoji-string, eroding the whitespace between words.
 For example the `<p></p>`, `<h1></h1>` etc.) may display `toEmoji('Hello World')` as `🇭 🇪 🇱 🇱 🇴 🇼 🇴 🇷 🇱 🇩`.
 To avoid this, wrapping the emojis in a `<pre></pre>` tag is recommended, since this will preserve the original spacing of the emoji-strings.

 **A note for node.js developers**:
 Take note of the background colour of your terminal.
 In some terminals (e.g. iTerm) emojis may blend into the terminals background colour, depending on how dark it is.
 This can make the emojis difficult to see.
-So, if you are a die-hard console.logger using a dark terminal theme, colouring the relevant emoji-output using ascii-escape codes seems to work.
-[Chalk](https://www.npmjs.com/package/chalk) or a similar tools should also get the job done.
+So, if you are a die-hard console.logger using a dark terminal theme, consider highlighting the relevant emoji-output using ascii-escape codes, [chalk](https://www.npmjs.com/package/chalk) or a similar tool.

 # Modes
 Emojis are plentiful, so sometimes there are multiple emojis corresponding to a single letter of the alphabet.
 Faced with so many great options, it can be difficult to know which emoji to use.
 To solve this conundrum, emojify comes with two modifiers, or modes: Boring Mode and Funky Mode.